RedisLabs/redislabs-docs/content/rs/databases/connect/test-client-connectivity.md

 - [`redis-cli`]({{<relref "/rs/references/cli-utilities/redis-cli">}}), the built-in command-line tool

-- [RedisInsight](https://redis.com/redis-enterprise/redis-insight/), a free Redis GUI that is available for MacOS, Windows, and Linux
+- [RedisInsight](https://redis.com/redis-enterprise/redis-insight/), a free Redis GUI that is available for macOS, Windows, and Linux

 - An application using a Redis client library, such as [`redis-py`](https://github.com/redis/redis-py) for Python.
 See the [client list](https://redis.io/resources/clients/) to view all Redis clients by language.